 What can I do with the cremated remains and ash scattering laws in Utah?

 We get asked this question more often today as more families consider cremation and the greater flexibility in memorialization that it offers.
 You can inter cremated remains into an existing cemetery plot or a cremation niche or scatter them in a designated memorial garden.

 Alternatively, you can choose to keep the cremation urn at home or scatter the cremated remains in a place of your choosing.
 You do need the permission of the landowner to scatter on private land, and you should check the zoning ordinance for dispersing cremated remains over any public land.

 Cremated remains are sterile organic matter, so pose no threat to the environment.

 Ensure you practice safe scattering tactics as outlined in our Ash Scattering guide.

 Purchasing a casket or grave marker in Utah

-What you DO need to consider is that the cost of a funeral in Utah is in fact coming down.
-As cremation becomes more popular, at 40 – 60% less than the cost of a traditional burial, and the market for affordable cremation services grows, the cost for cremation services is coming down.
+What you DO need to consider is that the cost of a funeral in Utah is coming down.
+As cremation becomes more popular, at 40 – 60% less than the cost of a traditional burial, and the market for affordable cremation services grows, the cost of cremation services is coming down.